DustinBrett/daedalOS/README.md

 #### Windows

-- Need to keep track of z-index when new windows take/lose focus
 - Ability to maximize and override for purposes like fullscreen
   - Keep aspect ratio
 - Constraints on dragging and resizing
   - Only stop dragging `top < 0`
-- Conditionally set `lockAspectRatio` (Lock for DOS)
-- Conditionally hide vertical scrollbar (Hide for DOS)
-- Restore `x`, `y` ,`width` & `height` upon return from minimize
-  - Reset on close
-- Issues on mobile with dragging, clicking or resize in `<header>`

 #### Icons